Police Athletic League Nutritionist/Cook in Brooklyn, New York

 Participates in periodic individual conferences and regular staff meetings as scheduled by the director.

-Participation in staff parties and attendance in parents meetings are also encouraged, as a means of promoting a feeling of total staff unity and providing opportunities for informal exchanges of information between parent and total staff.
+Participation in staff parties and attendance in parent meetings are also encouraged, but not required, as a means of promoting a feeling of total staff unity and providing opportunities for informal exchanges of information between parents and total staff.

 Prepares nutritious meals that take into consideration children’s various cultures and individual needs.

-Follows menu guidelines and adjusts when necessary due to an availability of menu items or an individual child’s needs.
+Follows menu guidelines and adjusts when necessary due to the availability of menu items or an individual child’s needs.

-Understands and strictly adheres to health, safety, food handling and sanitation requirements before, during and after meal
+Understands and strictly adheres to health, safety, food handling, and sanitation requirements before, during, and after a meal

 Prepare, cook and serve food according to recommended